How to Convert a Website From Any Platform to WordPress

 If you need a specified menu structure you can set it up in the Appearance settings on the dashboard.
 Go to Appearance > Menus and set up your custom menus for the header, footer, sidebars, and secondary menu.
 It is possible that you’ll like the default menu structure and won’t have to set up a custom menu, but don’t settle for it if you don’t like it.
 It only takes a few minutes to make the perfect menu.

-Test and Debug as Needed
+Test and Debug Issues

-Before you take this puppy to the show it’s crucial that everything works the way you mean want it to.
+Before you take this puppy to the show it’s crucial that everything works the way you want it to.
 Go through your site and check everything.
 Check for broken links, page loading, image loading, the menu structure, buttons, redirects, 404 page, media, user names, social media links, commenting, contact forms, newsletter signups, RSS, restricted access is actually restricted, etc., etc. The more complex your site, such as auctions or e-commerce, the longer you need to spend testing.
 Perform speed tests and make changes as needed.

 It’s helpful to get others in on the fun.
 Have several beta testers go through the site and make sure there are no surprises.